 12. THE TUTTLE TWINS BOOKS — 12 Book Series

-My husband and I, along with our 10-year-old daughter, have loved these books and the rich discussion that has ensued from them.
-They are a valuable resource in teaching your children about a vast array of free-market topics that fundamentally matter while keeping them entertained and engaged throughout the process.
-They would also make a great supplement for homeschool families to teach their children the basics of civic and economics.
+My husband and I, along with our tween daughter, have loved these books and the rich discussion that has ensued from them.
+They are a valuable resource and a great way to teach your children about a vast array of free-market topics that fundamentally matter while keeping them entertained and engaged throughout the process.
+They would also make a great supplement for homeschool families to teach their children the basics of civic and economics and the value of hard work.

-The Tuttle Twins are the only books that help children develop critical thinking skills about real-world concepts—sharing ideas with kids that most adults don’t even know!
+The Tuttle Twins are the only books that help older elementary-aged children through older teens develop critical thinking skills about real-world concepts—sharing ideas with kids that most adults don’t even know!

 Most children’s books teach very basic ideas if any at all and they tend to be full of fluff and silly stories.
-While these can be good to develop reading skills and phonetics, they typically don’t teach children important ideas that they can apply in their life.
+While these can be good for developing reading skills and phonetics, they typically don’t teach children in their tween years important ideas that they can apply in their lives.

 The Tuttle Twins books recognize that the world is full of companies, people, and politicians who want to expose your children to ideas you do not support.